I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-_scsi_power_request_block.md

 `Reserved5`

 Reserved for system use.

-`SenseInfoBuffer`

-Miniport driver should ignore this member.

-`SrbExtension`

-A pointer to the SRB extension.
-A miniport driver must not use this member if it set <b>SrbExtensionSize</b> to zero in the <a href="..\strmini\ns-strmini-_hw_initialization_data.md">HW_INITIALIZATION_DATA</a> structure.
-The Storport driver does not initialize the memory that this member points to.
-The HBA can directly access the data that the miniport driver writes into the SRB extension.
-A miniport driver can obtain the physical address of the SRB extension by calling the <a href="..\storport\nf-storport-storportgetphysicaladdress.md">StorPortGetPhysicalAddress</a> routine.

-`SrbFlags`

-Miniport driver should ignore this member.

-`SrbPowerFlags`

-The power management flags.
-Currently, the only flag allowed is SRB_POWER_FLAGS_ADAPTER_REQUEST, which indicates that the power management request is for the adapter.
-If this flag is set, the miniport driver should ignore the values in the <b>PathId</b>, <b>TargetId</b>, and <b>Lun</b>.

-`SrbStatus`

-The status of the completed request.
-This member should be set by the miniport driver before it notifies the Storport driver that the request has completed.
-A miniport driver notifies the Storport driver that the request has completed by calling the <a href="..\storport\nf-storport-storportnotification.md">StorPortNotification</a> function with the <a href="https://msdn.microsoft.com/abceaf2c-3512-409c-9274-096eab810ab2">RequestComplete</a> notification type.

-See <a href="..\storport\ns-storport-_scsi_request_block.md">SCSI_REQUEST_BLOCK</a> in the WDK documentation for a list of possible values for this member.

-`TargetId`

-The target controller or device identifier on the bus.

-`TimeOutValue`

-The interval, in seconds, that the request can execute before the Storport driver determines that the request has timed out.

 ## Remarks
 The Storport driver calls <a href="..\storport\nc-storport-hw_buildio.md">HwStorBuildIo</a> to pass SRBs to the miniport driver. <b>HwStorBuildIo</b> should check the <b>Function</b> member of the SRB to determine the type of the SRB.
 If the <b>Function</b> member is set to SRB_FUNCTION_POWER, the SRB is a structure of type <b>SCSI_POWER_REQUEST_BLOCK</b>.